gboeing/ppde642/syllabus/readme.md

 ## Module 3

-**Python for urban data science**
+**Feb 3 - Python for urban data science**

-We do a quick refresher on the Python language and its use in (urban) data science.
+We do a quick refresher on Python and pandas for (urban) data science.
 This course presumes prior experience, so we quickly review the basics then introduce more advanced methods.

 Readings to be completed prior to class:

   - McKinney.
 2017.
 Python for Data Analysis, 2nd Ed.
 O'Reilly.
 (Ch 5-8)
   - *Optional but important*: if any of the preceding reading feels unfamiliar, first read Ch 1-4
-  - *Optional if you haven't used JupyterLab before*: [JupyterLab](https://jupyterlab.readthedocs.io/) user guide sections on the interface and notebooks
+  - *Optional if you haven't used JupyterLab before*: [JupyterLab](https://jupyterlab.readthedocs.io/) user guide "interface" and "notebooks" sections

-Project proposal due the following Wednesday.

 ## Module 4

-**Data preparation and visualization**
+**Feb 10 - Data preparation and visualization**

 We cover data wrangling and manipulation to prepare a dataset for analysis and also introduce computational visualization techniques to find patterns in data.